taafouch/shopping_cart/README.md

 - Python
 - pytest for testing framework
+- six library for Python 2 and 3 compatibility

 ## Support

 If you encounter any issues or have questions, please file an issue on the GitHub repository.

-## Authors
+## Author

-[Mohamed El Wafi]
+Mohamed EL Wafi

 ---

-We hope this project serves as a useful example of implementing a shopping cart system in Python.
+We hope this project serves as a useful example of implementing a shopping cart system in Python, demonstrating compatibility between Python 2.7 and Python 3.
 Happy coding!